 A utility’s sole purpose isn’t to buy as much solar as they humanly can afford.
 Their purpose to ensure uptime across the grid and service all of their customers while making money and dealing with regulatory checks and balances.

 Everyone – even those within utilities are mostly bought into the transition to clean energy sources.
 However, it’s the pace at which they can decommission and adapt solar or your energy technology into the grid that tends to make these projects complex.

-While typically ill advised in “Silicon Valley Startup Lingo”, you need to find a where you can fit your technology into the utility’s roadmap and needs for power across their service territory.
+While typically ill advised in “Silicon Valley Startup Lingo” – you need to find where you can fit your technology into the utility’s roadmap and needs for power across their service territory.
 Partnerships with developers may help with finding opportunities though it’s not a usually viable option in the early days.

-The best way is to be intimately familiar with the region and likely state you decide you believe your energy technology will dominate in.
+The best way is to be intimately familiar with the region and state you believe your energy technology can dominate in.
 Winning a single region in the US alone is a huge success – especially if it helps drive more trust into the type of clean energy solution you’re working on bringing into the market.